ktchow1/interprocess/README.txt

 [Return trip]
-Device B then process the request and create a reply, send it to router B :
+Device B processes the request and creates a reply, send it back to router B with :
 {
     source IP   : IP_b
     source port : 80